-with the Negotiated Alternative Dispute Resolution eached a fair and reasonable settlement as follows: Agreement, we are satisfied

-the dispute is a binding agreement to the extent permitted by law a made with no blame or admission of guilt or wron e Parties voluntarily enter into the settlement.

-Dated this day of
+In accordance with n the Negotiated Alternative Dispute Resolution Agreement, we are satisfied that we have reached a fa ir and reasonable settlement as follows: The above is a bi nding agreement to the extent permitted by law and regulation.
+Settlement of the dispute is made w ith no blame or admission of guilt or wrongdoing by any party to the agreement.
+The Parties voluntarily enter into the settlement.
+Dated this day of Employee: Employee.

-Employee:

 Employer: